-According to estate experts, it is never advisable to rush to pick out a property for habitation.
+According to an NYC estate planning attorney, it is never advisable to rush to pick out a property for habitation.
 Whether you’re desperate to rent or own a house, it is wise to pay critical attention to specific elements that determine whether the property is ideal for human living.
 Usually, when people live on a property, it is easier to detect early signs of repair.
 However, with about 1.5 million homes vacant, it increases the chances of rapid property deterioration.
 If you decide to buy a house like that, it could pose serious problems.
 Below is a list of things to look out for.

 A building with no repairs done for years

 Buildings deteriorate over time, which explains why repair works are carried out every few years to strengthen the structure.
 For example, cracks can widen to become holes in certain parts of the house and turn into fertile ground for insects and small rodents.
 At that point, you may need pest control services to come in to salvage the situation.
 However, before these services are contacted, it helps to consider other health hazards that come with living in a house that has seen no repair in years.

 First and foremost, a building without repairs done in a while could result in a weakened structure.
 If it is a story building, the flooring on the upper levels could become weak enough to collapse.
 Additionally, the walls could cave in after years of unattended cracks due to massive internal deterioration.
 Sometimes, it may come across like you got a good deal, but in the long run, it could be costly not only to your wallet but your health and life.